libin-mathew/TFLRoadStatus/README.md

 # TFL Road Status Finder
 A console application powered by the TFL open data REST API to get the Road status update.
-Application takes Road Code as the input and prints the Road details such as Road Status and Road Status Description.
+Application takes Road Code as the input and prints the Road Status details such as Road Status and Road Status Description.

 ### Prerequisites
 Install the following: